 When an older kiddo starts showing side effects of an inefficient pencil grasp, most treatment strategies include adaptations.

 But, that does not mean to say they would not benefit from doing activities that support fine motor development.
-If your kiddo falls in this category check out theses activities:

 Save this Post to Your Pinterest Board: Fine Motor Skills